cntm-dev/connectome-main/docs/specifications/data.md

 Field               | Type              | Description
 --------------------|-------------------|----------------------------------------------------------
-Code                | []byte            | the ccntmract program code,which will be run on VM or specific envrionment Parameters          | []CcntmractParameterType| describe the number of ccntmract program parameters and the parameter type ProgramHash         | Uint160           | The program hash as ccntmract address OwnerPubkeyHash     | Uint160           | owner's pubkey hash indicate the owner of ccntmract
+Code                | []byte            | the ccntmract program code,which will be run on VM or specific environment.
+Parameters          | []CcntmractParameterType| describe the number of ccntmract program parameters and the parameter type ProgramHash         | Uint160           | The program hash as ccntmract address OwnerPubkeyHash     | Uint160           | owner's pubkey hash indicate the owner of ccntmract